microsoft/demikernel/man/demi_pushto.md

 ## Description

 `demi_pushto()` asynchronously pushes a scatter-gather array to a socket I/O queue.
-It only works on connection-mode sockets.
+It works with connection-mode or connectionless-mode socket.

+If the socket is a connectionless-mode socket, the message shall be sent to the address specified by `dest_addr` if no pre-specified peer address has been set.
+If a peer address has been pre-specified, either the message shall be sent to the address specified by `dest_addr` (overriding the pre-specified peer address), or the function shall return -1 and set errno to [EISCONN].

 The `sockqd` parameter is the I/O queue descriptor that is associated with the target socket I/O queue.